 At the end of the day, the AdminCount attribute is just a flag.
 In order to understand what that flag can tell you need to also understand what it isn’t able to tell you.

-Michael Olig is a Technical Product Manager at STEALTHbits Technologies.
+Michael Olig is a Technical Product Manager at Stealthbits – Now part of Netwrix.
 He is currently responsible for the company’s StealthRECOVER platform and StealthAUDIT cloud and Exchange solutions.

 Learn why Active Directory security should be a priority for your organization and ways to mitigate against a data breach with this free white paper!Read more